jmespath/jmespath.site/docs/specification.rst

 evaluation process.
 Structured data in, structured data out.

-This also means that, with the exception of JMESPath expression types, JMESPath only supports the same types support by JSON:
+This also means that, with the exception of JMESPath expression types, JMESPath only supports the same types supported by JSON:

 * number (integers and double-precision floating-point format in JSON)
 * string